 If you’re fed up with signing up for new accounts online and then being perpetually spammed in the days and weeks after, Mozilla has an idea that could help.
 The company has just announced its Firefox Relay feature is being directly integrated into its Firefox web browser, and it could help guarantee your privacy without any extra hassle.

 Firefox Relay works by letting you create email “masks” when you sign up for new accounts.
 Instead of entering your real credentials into the sign-up field, Firefox Relay provides you with a throwaway address and phone number to use.
 Any messages from the website — such as purchase receipts — are then forwarded to your real email address, with all the sender’s tracking information stripped out to protect your privacy.

 That’s similar to DuckDuckGo’s Email Protection service, which also creates disposable email addresses and removes any trackers it finds.
-Likewise, Apple offers a Sign in with Apple tool that can hide your email address, although it leaves trackers intact.
+Likewise, Apple’s Sign in with Apple tool can obscure your email address if you enable its Hide My Email feature, although it leaves trackers intact.

 When it comes to Firefox Relay, you can let the browser create throwaway email masks for you, or brew up your own on the spot.
 Firefox lets you manage these masks after they’re made, and you can delete them if you start to receive spam messages through them.